 By diving deep into customer data and behavior, pre-sales teams become experts on the market, the competition, and their unique leads, allowing them to build custom proposals that address customer pain points and anticipate their unique challenges and solutions.

 Today, no sales team is complete without digital solutions and technology to support the sales cycle.
 Standardize your sales processes and accelerate the sales cycle with Lucidchart.
-Use our visual workspace to create scalable processes to improve training, increase efficiency, and identify the fastest path to sale.
+Use our visual workspace to create scalable processes that improve training, increase efficiency, and identify the fastest path to sale.

 Lucidchart also integrates with Salesforce so you can visualize your contacts and make connections easily.
 Map out your processes, outline sales roles and responsibilities, and share data and insights at the click of a button.